-In the last 10 years the Council has successfully generated efficiencies savings from across the organisation to limit the impact on front line services and set a year on rear balanced budget.
+In the last 10 years the Council has successfully generated efficiencies savings from across the organisation to limit the impact on front line services and set a year on year balanced budget.

-RSG cuts are though expected to continue into the medium term and at a level, millions not thousands that cannot be sustained through traditional efficiency measures.
-The Council must adopt a more collaborative and commercial approach to its business if it is to afford to maintain its citizen first services at the level they and we have come to expect.
+Government cuts and service pressures are expected to continue well into the medium term and in millions not thousands.
+This cannot be sustained through a continuation of driving traditional efficiency savings.
+The Council must adopt new ways of delivering more collaborative and commercial services if it to continue to be sustainable in the medium term and delivering high quality services.